 - Internal Revenue Service and other regulators

 To perform the audit, an auditor must first create a comprehensive audit plan to establish the truthfulness of the system to record these transactions.
-For example, as part of the plan, an auditor can verify the financial information on the financial statements by reviewing the financial information from various data sources, including inventory reports, available receipts, and payments to suppliers.
+For example, as part of the plan, an auditor can verify the financial information on the financial statements by reviewing the financial information from various data sources, including inventory reports, available receipts, and supplier payments.

 We compiled a comprehensive guide listing the different types of audit evidence you might come across to create a series of checklists as part of your audit programs.